jolivain/trusted-firmware-a/docs/plat/arm/fvp/fvp-specific-configs.rst

 useful if both the kernel and the device tree blob (DTB) are already present in memory (like in FVP).

-For example, if the kernel is loaded at ``0x80080000`` and the DTB is loaded at address ``0x82000000``, the firmware can be built like this:
+For example, the firmware can be built like this:

 .. code:: shell